keesschollaart81/vsts-arm-outputs/README.md

 Using the 'When last deployment is failed' parameter, you can choose the behaviour when the last deployment to a resource group has failed.
 There are two options, 1. fail the task (the default) or 2. take the last succesful deployment.

+## Filter deployment name

+Optional string to filter deployments by.
+This can be useful if you have concurrent deployments to the same resource group.
+Deployment names in VSTS are the name of the json file plus date and time, so a file CreateKeyVault.json could have a deployment name of CreateKeyVault-20180025-151538-0688.
+In this case, if you want to filter to deployments of this file enter CreateKeyVault as the filter

 ## Help & Contact

 Find me at http://case.schollaart.net/